Anne Donovan, M.Ed, BCBA, LABA

 Elise Stokes, M.S.Ed, BCBA, LABA

 Elise Stokes is a licensed and Board Certified Behavior Analyst with a background in special education.
-She holds DESE licenses in Early Childhood and Special Education Administration and is also a DESE LEAP (Low-Income Education Access Project) trainer.
-Elise has extensive experience working in public schools and home programs.
-Her past and current work consulting to school districts focuses on behavioral and educational needs of students, systemic change to promote high quality programming, individualized evaluations, as well as training and support for staff.
-Elise has conducted dozens of workshops for school staff and she has presented her work at national and regional conferences.
-Most recently, she has worked with ACCEPT to create online training modules aimed at increasing paraprofessional staff capacity, and she has also worked as part of a multi-disciplinary team at UMASS Medical School to develop course modules focused on educating parents about Applied Behavior Analysis.
-Elise has also taught special education and ABA courses as an Adjunct Professor at Endicott College, and she was a fieldwork supervisor for BCBA candidates at Simmons College.
+She holds DESE licenses in Early Childhood and Special Education Administration and is also a DESE trainer for LEAP (Leading Educational Access Program).
+Her work emphasizes Social-Emotional Learning and prioritizes authentic connections between staff and students.
+Elise has been working in public schools for about 20 years, filling a variety of roles including: special education teacher, district-wide consultant, program coordinator, and staff development trainer and coach.
+Over the last few years, she has focused on professional development and supportive coaching for staff around behavioral, educational, and social-emotional needs of all students (including special education, poverty, trauma).
+She works collaboratively with district administrators towards systemic change to promote high quality programming: Elise conducts student evaluations as well as program-wide evaluations, offering recommendations and support to guide districts through this process.
+Over the years, Elise has led hundreds of PD workshops and presented her work at many national and regional conferences.
+At the graduate level, she taught courses in special education and ABA as an Adjunct Professor at Endicott College, and she was a fieldwork supervisor for BCBA candidates at Simmons College.

 Kristen Vozzella, M.S.Ed., BCBA